 At the age of 7, he presented the 3rd Huang Tiange Festival in Urumqi, Xinjiang.
 He performed two sold out recitals and his third photography exhibition titled The Ancient Rhythm of Beijing.
 He premiered his Piano Sonata No. 1 (Op.
 5), his mother Lin Jing’s Piano Sonatina and the famous Chinese composer Wang Hua’s suite Children’s Paradise, which was Huang Tiange’s first time to commission a composer to compose a new piece for him, and the piece was dedicated to him.

-Since age 7, Huang Tiange has been invited to perform on the TV shows by Hunan TV, Beijing TV and China Central TV, and invited to perform on the big shows by world-brand such as Audi and others.
-There are over 100 medias reported him both in China and the United States.
+Since age 7, Huang Tiange has been invited to perform on the TV shows by Hunan TV, Beijing TV, China Central TV and Fox 5 WNYW Good Day New York, and invited to perform by world famous brand such as Audi, global real estate Newmark Knight Frank and others.
+There are over 200 medias reported him around world.

 From a very young age, Huang Tiange was very much influenced by his parents, has a strong love of music and poetry, and has deep interest in fine arts.
 He was fascinated by Lauretta’s aria O Mio Babbino Caro from Puccini’s Gianni Schicchi, Beethoven’s Symphony No. 9, Bartók’s Piano Concerto No. 1, and Boulez’s Notations, never get tired of hearing them.
 Besides the grand operas and symphonies like Puccini’s Turandot, Tan Dun’s The Map and Huang Qiuyuan’s Under the Phoenix Tree are his favorite repertoires.
 At the age of one, when first time he heard Tan Dun’s The Map and immediately liked it very much, it shown prodigious talent in art appreciation.
 At the age of three, when heard the premiere recording of Huang Qiuyuan’s Under the Phoenix Tree, he thought the music is good for dance, and started to choreograph a dance for the music and often rehearsed it at home, he said it will be show for the choreographer of the Dance Academy.

-Huang Tiange’s father Huang Qiuyuan is a well-known Chinese composer, conductor, painter and music educator, and mother Lin Jing is a well-known Chinese poet, music teacher and editor-in-chief of New Literature journal, which is one of the most important literary magazines.
+Huang Tiange’s father Huang Qiuyuan is a well-known Chinese composer, conductor, painter and music educator, and mother Lin Jing is a well-known Chinese poet, music teacher and editor-in-chief of New Literature journal, which is one of the most important literary magazines in China.

 Huang Tiange moved to the United States from Beijing on September of 2012 with his parents.
 Now lives in New York City.
-He is a member of the American Society of Composers, Authors and Publishers (ASCAP).
+He is a member of the American Society of Composers, Authors and Publishers (ASCAP) since age 8.